DaanDeMeyer/mkosi-kernel/README.md

 qemu's direct kernel boot and VirtioFS.

 To get started, write the distribution you want to build to mkosi.conf in the root of the repository in the Distribution section.
-Currently Fedora and Debian are supported.
+Currently CentOS, Fedora and Debian are supported.
 For example, for fedora, write the following:

 ```conf
 [Distribution]